Hellfar/minidoc/System.md

 --------|--------
 /etc/hosts|Local DNS configuration
-/etc/sysctl.conf|Kernel configuration file (requires to be reloaded by system with `sudo sysctl -p`)
+/etc/sysctl.conf|Kernel configuration file (requires to be reloaded by system with `sudo sysctl -p`) /etc/sudoers|File that describe users rights restrictions and permissions (also should be set into `/etc/sudoers.d/` folder) /etc/apt/sources.list|Describe where to fetch packages lists.

 ## Crypted partitions
 Mount a Luks crypted partition (tried on mint installation volume) :